SEND Information report

 We promote and support the development of our teachers through subject specific and cross department training taking account of feedback from lesson visits, performance management reviews and student voice feedback.

-Finally, we host visits to our SEN department to share what we do.
+Finally, we host visits to our SEND department to share what we do.

-Further information on SEN, including Cheam High School's SEN Offer can be found here.
+Further information on SEND, including Cheam High School's SEND Offer can be found here.